CreativeSDK/phonegap-plugin-csdk-send-to-desktop/README.md

 The `CSDKSendToDesktop` object exposes a `.send()` function.

-See comments **#1-2** below for relevant code (this code assumes you have already completed the steps in the [User Auth plugin](https://github.com/CreativeSDK/phonegap-plugin-csdk-user-auth) README):
+See comments **#1-2** below for relevant code.

+_**Note:** This code assumes you have completed the steps in the [User Auth plugin](https://github.com/CreativeSDK/phonegap-plugin-csdk-user-auth) README and you have already logged your user in with their Adobe ID._

 ```
 var app = {